High School Academics

-FASNY’s individualized college-counseling process, beginning in grade 10, successfully prepares students for higher education in the United States, Canada, the United Kingdom, France, and elsewhere in continental Europe, offering guidance for students and parents with respect to academic and extracurricular choices, standardized testing, and the college application process.
+FASNY’s individualized college-counseling process, beginning in grade 10, successfully prepares students for higher education in the United States, Canada, the United Kingdom, France, and elsewhere in continental Europe, offering guidance to students and parents with respect to academic and extracurricular choices, standardized testing, and the college application process.

 In its academic, athletic, extracurricular, and community-service programs, FASNY’s high school compares favorably with many of the most prestigious independent schools in the United States.